joshuagamboa/mcp-supabase-diff-doc/README.md

 A tool for tracking and documenting schema changes in Supabase PostgreSQL databases.

+> **Project Creation**: The architecture for this project was planned by Gemini 2.5 Pro Experimental, and the entire codebase was implemented by Agent (Auto) through the Augment Code VS Code extension.
+The implementation was completed in a single agent session with approximately 40 tool uses, including file creation, editing, and command execution.

 ## Overview

 This MCP client detects and records Data Definition Language (DDL) changes made to a local Supabase PostgreSQL database.
 When invoked by an LLM via an MCP `tools/call` request, it: